Family Archive

 Geographic Thread

-The family's American geography traces a clear pattern: initial settlement in Montana (Shepherd, Huntley, Billings—all in Yellowstone County), then migration to Washington State's Whatcom County (Lynden, Sumas, Bellingham).
-Mount Vernon in Skagit County, where Rich spent his final years, is just south of this ancestral territory.
+The family's American geography traces a clear arc: initial settlement in Montana (Shepherd, Huntley, Billings—all in Yellowstone County), then migration to Washington's Whatcom County (Lynden, Sumas, Bellingham).
+Mount Vernon, Skagit County, where Aldrich spent his final years, lies just south of this ancestral territory—still within the corridor of Dutch settlement, still surrounded by the fertile river-bottom farmland and tulip fields that drew immigrants from the Low Countries to this corner of the Pacific Northwest.